2016 Indian Air Force An-32 crash

-On 22 July 2016, an Antonov An-32 twin engine turboprop transport aircraft of the Indian Air Force disappeared while flying over the Bay of Bengal.
+On 22 July 2016, an Antonov An-32 twin engine turboprop transport aircraft of the Indian Air Force crashed while flying over the Bay of Bengal.
 The aircraft was en route from Tambaram Air Force Station in the city of Chennai on the western coastline of the Bay of Bengal to Port Blair in the Andaman and Nicobar Islands.
 There were 29 people on board.
 Radar contact with the aircraft was lost at 9:12 am, 280 km east of Chennai.
-The search and rescue operation became India's largest search operation for a missing plane on the sea in history.
-There were also similar incidents in 1986 and 2019.
+No trace of the aircraft was found in the immediate aftermath.
+The search and rescue operation became India's largest search operation ever for a missing plane on the sea.
+In January 2024, wreckage discovered off the coast of Chennai was confirmed as belonging to the ill-fated aircraft, indicating it crashed into the sea with no survivors.

+The Indian Air Force has suffered other similar incidents, mainly involving Antonov An-32 aircraft in 1986 and 2019.

 Passengers

 There were 29 people on board the aircraft: six crew members; 11 Indian Air Force personnel; two Indian Army soldiers; one each from the Indian Navy and Indian Coast Guard; and eight defence civilians working with Naval Armament Depot (NAD).
 The civilians were from Visakhapatnam in Andhra Pradesh.